Escape from a Boko Haram Camp

 *Representative photo used to protect identity

-Surrounded by hundreds of armed terrorists and threatened to be ‘slaughtered like an animal’, 37-year-old mother of three Rahila found herself in the dark shadow of death when she was captured by Boko Haram insurgents.
+Surrounded by hundreds of armed terrorists and threatened to be ‘slaughtered like an animal’, 37-year-old mother of three Rahila found herself in the dark shadow of death when she was captured by an extremist group that is located primarily in Northern Nigeria insurgents.
 Her courageous faith and subsequent miraculous deliverance are a living testimony of God’s power.

 In the town of Dutsen Kura in northeastern Nigeria, Rahila had boarded a public bus.
 She was the only Christian in a group of about ten Muslim passengers.
 They had barely commenced their journey when an armed group of young jihadists blocked the road.